Fairy Soup: fine motor and sensory play in the garden!

-You may remember that I recently mentioned that on Thursdays in my home daycare this year, I have only girls here.
-Last week we had quite the girly day, and we made Fairy Mud, you can click here to see how wonderful it was!
+You may remember that on Thursdays in my home daycare this year, I have only girls here.
+So we’ve been doing lots of Fairy activities on Thursdays have become the day that we do our Fairy activities!
+Last week, we made Fairy Mud, you can click here to see how wonderful it was!
 This week, keeping with the theme, we headed out to garden and spent the morning making Fairy Soup, which was a fabulous fine motor and sensory activity, and a great way to keep cool on a warm, humid morning.

 for your convenience, affiliate links have been added to this post